MoonPoet/xaprb-src/content/blog/2009/speaking-at-cposc-2009.md

   - Databases
   - Open Source
 ---
 I'll be attending and presenting at the [2009 Central Pennsylvania Open-Source Conference](http://cposc.org/).
 My session is on Maatkit.
 I see Tom Clark has a session on MySQL performance!
-I hope to see you there -- I've really become a fan of these regional conferences.
+I hope to see you there---I've really become a fan of these regional conferences.